haondt/linktiles/docs/configuration.md

 - default: `localhost`

-The host to use for the database connection.
+The host to use for the database connection, if applicable.

-- default

 ### `LT_DB_USER`

 - default: `linktiles`

-The user to use for the database connection.
+The user to use for the database connection, if applicable.

 ### `LT_DB_PASSWORD`

 - default: `None`

-The password to use for the database connection.
+The password to use for the database connection, if applicable.

 ### `LT_DB_PORT`

 - default (when db engine is `redis`): `6379`

-The port to use for the database connection.
+The port to use for the database connection, if applicable.

 ## Server behavior